sddaniels/transition-forward-project/src/pages/resources/policies/index.md

 ---
-title: Getting Started
+title: Policies
-excerpt: In this section you'll find basic information about Libris and how to use it.
+excerpt: >-
+  Libris is a Unibit theme created for project documentations.
+You can use it for your project.
 template: docs
 ---